 There is no assigned textbook for this course, since it adopts a seminar style.
-Any required/suggested readings (such as academic journal articles or chapters from other sources) will be provided by the instructors prior to the discussions for each topic so students can familiarize themselves with the subject matter of each topic.
+Any required/suggested readings (such as academic journal articles or chapters from other sources) will be provided by the instructors prior to the discussions for each topic.